-The budget for investment income in 2017/18 is £45k, based on an average investment portfolio of £15m at an average interest rate of 0.3%.
-The total budget for loan interest paid in 2017/18 is £13.2m, based on a debt portfolio of £287.8m at an average interest rate of 4.47%.
+The budget for investment income in 2018/19 is £40k, based on an average investment portfolio of £10m at an average interest rate of 0.4%.
+The total budget for loan interest paid in 2018/19 is £14.2m, based on a debt portfolio of £334.6m at an average interest rate of 3.73%.
+This will be apportioned between the Council Fund and the HRA.
 If levels of investments, borrowing and interest rates differ from those forecast, performance against budget will be correspondingly different.